ginomempin/python-tutorials/README.md

 # Python Tutorials

-A collection of Python apps for the workplace.
+A collection of Python apps from various tutorials.

 Contents